likhithakotla/devops_monitoring_with_twilio_and_grafana/README.md

 ## Part 1: Monitoring Design

-This monitoring setup is built to provide comprehensive observability into the health and performance of a server infrastructure.
-It is containerized using Docker Compose, and leverages Prometheus, Grafana, and custom Python scripts to simulate and collect metrics.

 ### Metrics Monitored
 The following system-level metrics are continuously tracked and are simulated by metrics_simulator python script:

 - **CPU Usage (%)** – Measures processing load
 - **Memory Usage (%)** – Indicates system memory consumption
 - **Disk Usage (%)** – Observes available vs. used disk space on root mount (`/`)
-- **Network Traffic (Inbound)** – Monitors bytes received per second
 - **Load Average (1-minute)** – Tracks system load over the last 1 minute
 - **Node Status (Up/Down)** – Verifies if node-exporter is active and reachable